Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like UpdateServiceBinding or ActivateServiceBinding.
-There are no prerequisites or context for usage.
+No guidance on when to use this tool versus alternatives like UpdateServiceBinding or ActivateServiceBinding.
+No prerequisites or context are provided, leaving the agent without decision support for tool selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.